Tefaia/blockchain-dapp-backend/README.md

 Peer

-• Purpose:A Web interface to connect blockchain via websockets.
+• Purpose: A Web interface to connect blockchain via websockets.

 • Use Case: Allows peers to connect to peer network and notify other peers whenever a new block is added to the blockchain.